Yaskawa-Global/SmartPendantSDK/docs/en/smart-packager.md

  * The Display Name and Description will be shown to end-users during installation and from the package management screen.
 You may optionally include names and descriptions in other languages as well - all will be stored in the package.
 The language shown will depend on the current Smart Pendant language setting in use.

  * Version - Assigning a version number to your package allows the installer to understand if the package is already installed, or if an older version is installed and can be updated to a newer one, etc.  The format follows the Semantic Versioning standard (see [semver.org](http://semver.org)) or *'MAJOR'.'MINOR'.'PATCH'*.
 For example, "1.0.0".
 Note that the elements increase numerically independently, so "1.9.0" is a lower verson than "1.10.0" since 9 is smaller than 10.
 The version can optionally include a 'release' part - e.g. "0.1.0-dev" and build tag, such as "0.1.0-dev+123".
 Enter "0.1.0-pre".
-   * Special treatement of pre-release development versions: If the release part is "-dev" or "-pre", Smart Pendant considers the package a pre-release.
+   * Special treatment of pre-release development versions: If the release part is "-dev" or "-pre", Smart Pendant considers the package a pre-release.
 In this case, it will not allow it to be installed unless the pendant user has "Development Access" enabled and can provide the 'Install Override Passcode' (see below).
 Using a pre-release tag is advised during extension development and testing, so that if a pre-release version should inadvertantly be distribited, it cannot normally be installed.

  * Install Expires - It is possible to set an expiration date for installation of the package.
 By default there is no expiration.
 Note that after the date, while the package will not be installable, if the package contains an extension and was installed prior to the expiration, it will remain installed and functional.